portalhugger/Probability-Zero/plans.md

 Files will be listed on the left side of the tab (vertical tabview); click to view file.

 * Initially available:
-  * "README.txt": SCP-7000 containment procedures (intro)
+  * "README.doc": SCP-7000 containment procedures (intro)
-  * "MANUAL.txt": Improbabilistic Fortified Reality for Annihilated Multiverse Events operating manual (guide)
+  * "MANUAL.doc": Improbabilistic Fortified Reality for Annihilated Multiverse Events operating manual (guide)
     * has STATS codes for Options and Statistics menus

+* Unlocked by modules:
+  * "REPAIR.doc": MAKe operating manual
+  * "OBSERVATION.doc" SCAnR operating manual

 * encrypted files (unlocked by learning Inspection):
   * "[hidden]" -> "luckyyou.txt": introductory note from a previous D-7000